Griffin: Amusement parks

-Busch Gardens Williamsburg's highlight attraction is a dive coaster called the "Griffon", which opened in 2007.
+One of Busch Gardens Williamsburg's attractions is a dive coaster called the "Griffon", which opened in 2007.

 In 2013, Cedar Point Amusement Park in Sandusky, Ohio opened the "GateKeeper" steel roller coaster, which features a griffin as its mascot.

+Iran Air Logo

+The logo design of Iran Air features a griffin.
+The pattern of this design, created by Edward Zahrabian, is based on a griffin statue found in Persepolis.
+A common mistake regarding this is the assumption that the griffin is the same as the mythical bird Homa, but this is incorrect.
+This mistake has arisen because the acronym for the National Airline of Iran in Persian is "Homa".

 In film and television

-Film and television company Merv Griffin Entertainment uses a griffin for its production company.
-Merv Griffin Entertainment was founded by entrepreneur Merv Griffin and is based in Beverly Hills, California.
-His former company Merv Griffin Enterprises also used a griffin for its logo.

 Griffins appear in The Chronicles of Narnia: The Lion, the Witch and the Wardrobe and The Chronicles of Narnia: Prince Caspian.

 Griffins are also present in various animated series such as My Little Pony: Friendship is Magic, World of Quest, Yin Yang Yo!, and Family Guy.

-A griffin appeared in the 1974 film The Golden Voyage of Sinbad.
+A griffin appeared in the 1974 film The Golden Voyage of Sinbad fighting a centaur.

 In the 1969 movie Latitude Zero, a creature called "Griffin" is made by inserting a woman's brain into a lion–condor hybrid.

-In the sitcom The Big Bang Theory, Dr. Sheldon Cooper mentions that he attempted to create a griffon but could not obtain the “necessary eagle eggs and lion semen.”
+In an episode of the sitcom The Big Bang Theory, Dr. Sheldon Cooper mentions that he attempted to create a griffin but could not obtain the "necessary eagle eggs and lion semen".

-In business

-Saab Automobile previously used the griffin in their logo.

-Information security firm Halock uses a griffin to represent protecting data and systems.

-Use for real animals
+Eponymy

+The latest fighter produced by the Saab Group bears the name "Gripen" (Griffin), as a result of public competition.

+During World War II, the Heinkel firm named its heavy bomber design for the Luftwaffe after the legendary animal, as the Heinkel He 177 Greif, the German form of "griffin".
+General Atomics has used the term "Griffin Eye" for its intelligence surveillance platform based on a Hawker Beechcraft King Air 35ER civilian aircraft.

+Fauna names

 Some large species of Old World vultures are called griffines, including the griffon vulture (Gyps fulvus).
 The scientific name for the Andean condor is Vultur gryphus, Latin for "griffin-vulture".
 The Catholic Douay-Rheims version of the Bible uses griffon for a creature referred to as vulture or ossifrage in other English translations (Leviticus 11:13).